Stanisław Szostak: Russian Revolution

 In 1917, having graduated with distinction (Gold Medal), Stanisław Szostak was enrolled as an officer cadet (junker) in the Nikolayevskoye School of Engineers in Petrograd, Russia.

-Following the unsuccessful counter-revolutionary Junker mutiny of 29 October 1917 he was imprisoned in the Fortress of Peter and Paul in Petrograd.
+Following the unsuccessful counter-revolutionary Junker mutiny of 29 October 1917 he was imprisoned in the Peter and Paul Fortress in Petrograd.
 On 18 December 1917, after his release was negotiated by the Polish Military Committee in Petrograd, Stanisław Szostak joined the Junkers company of the 1st Knights Legion of the 1st Polish Corps.
 Later, he served with the Officer Cadet Legion within the 1st Corps until 6 June 1918.
-At the beginning of his tour of service, in January 1918 he took part in the capture of the Bobrujsk fortress occupied by the Bolshevik forces.
+At the beginning of his tour of service, in January 1918 he took part in the Battle of Bobruysk (1918) and the capture of the Babruysk fortress, which was occupied by the Bolshevik forces.

+Polish–Soviet War

 After the dissolution of the 1st Corps was admitted to study at the Politechnika Warzawska.
-He, nonetheless, chose to interrupt the studies on 18 December 1918, volunteering to serve with the Bialystok Rifle Regiment of the 1st Lithuanian-Belarusian Division commanded by General Jan Rzadkowski – first as a private he commanding a section, subsequently as a corporal in charge of a platoon.
-During the Polish-Soviet war of 1919–21 he fought on the Lithuanian-Belarusian Front in the regimental technical support company and remained with the regiment until 20 May 1920.
+He, nonetheless, chose to interrupt the studies on 18 December 1918, volunteering to serve with the Bialystok Rifle Regiment of the 1st Lithuanian–Belarusian Division commanded by General Jan Rządkowski – first as a private he commanding a section, subsequently as a corporal in charge of a platoon.
+During the Polish–Soviet War (1919–20), he fought on the Lithuanian–Belarusian Front in the regimental technical support company and remained with the regiment until 20 May 1920.